aadiraju/JokeBot/README.md

 `rasa run actions`

 The command above will run a custom actions server for the bot to be able to work properly.
+It should says something like:

+`INFO     rasa_sdk.endpoint  - Action endpoint is up and running on http://localhost:5055`

+once it is done.

 ### Terminal Window 3 - HTML Page for Bot GUI
 Once the commands finish running, in another **separate** terminal,